eyeamkd/dank-texting-guide/README.md

 # Dank Texting Guide
 Dank Texting Reference for everyone

+Feel free to collaborate

 <ul>Phrases
   <li>Inb4 - Stands for "In Before", stating to say before <i>this</i> thing happens </li>